calypsonet/keyple-java-demo-remote/client/android/README.md

 * Secured reading of a ticketing application
 * Loading of titles in a ticketing application
-* Reseting a ticketing application (clear titles, only for demo purpose)
+* Resets a ticketing application (clear titles, only for demo purpose)

 A reader with a SAM connected to device running the server is, for now, mandatory.